ncatlab/nlab-content/pages/686.md

 Even in their non-strict forms, the lax pullback and comma object are distinct.
 Usually the comma object is the more important one, but calling it a "lax pullback" should be avoided.

-Here are some more important examples of 2-limits, all of which come in strict and weak forms and are non-evil.
+Here are some more important examples of 2-limits, all of which come in strict and weak forms and respect the [[principle of equivalence]].

 * The **[[inserter]]** of a pair of parallel arrows $f,g:A \;\rightrightarrows\; B$ is a universal object $I$ equipped with a map $i:I\to A$ and a 2-cell $f i \to g i$.